wazo-platform/wazo-doc/source/administration/voicemail.rst

 Disable password checking
 =========================

-This option allows to skip password checking for the voicemail when it is consulted from an internal context.
+Unchecking the option ``Ask password`` allows you to skip password checking for the voicemail only when it is consulted from an internal context.

 * when calling the voicemail with \*98
 * when calling the voicemail with \*99<voicemail number>